kirui93/Uber-Fare-Prediction/README.md

 ## Next Steps

-1. Hyperparameter tuning for Random Forest Regressor
+1. Hyperparameter tuning for Random Forest Regressor.
 2. Feature selection.
-3. Use other algorithms
+3. Use other algorithms.
+4. GeoMap with Pickup and Dropoff locations categorically displayed.

+### Keep Tuned